Long-term victims of car crashes win key Michigan decision - WHIZ News

 “The decision is a godsend,” he said of the court ruling.

 There won’t be immediate relief.
-Insurance companies still could ask the Michigan Supreme Court to take the case.
+An appeal to the Michigan Supreme Court is planned, according to the Insurance Alliance of Michigan, which represents insurance companies.

+“Michiganders have come too far to turn back to the days of unaffordable auto insurance, fraud and rampant medical overcharging,” executive director Erin McDonough said.

-Separately, the Legislature could change the law, though there’s been no willingness by Republican leaders to act, despite protests on the Capitol steps.
+The Legislature could change the law to help long-term crash victims, though there’s been no willingness by Republican leaders to act, despite protests on the Capitol steps.

 The lawsuit was filed on behalf of two people who were permanently disabled after crashes.
 Ellen Andary requires 24-hour care at home, while Philip Krueger lives at Eisenhower Center in Ann Arbor.